 Regular attendance is a serious parental obligation.
 Irregular attendance may cause the student to miss important lessons and may result in poor grades and lack of enthusiasm for school.

-If a student is absent from school more than thirty (30) days in a school year for reasons other than an extended illness, verified by a doctor, it may be necessary to meet with a member of the administrative team to determine if the child is prepared to move on to the next grade.
+If a student is absent from school more than twenty (20) days in a school year for reasons other than an extended illness, verified by a

+Parent-Student Handbook 2021-2022 doctor, it will be necessary to meet with a member of the administrative team to determine if the child is prepared to move on to the next grade.
 For the health of the school community, we encourage children to stay home if they are ill.
 In order to promote this choice, LCA does not award perfect attendance.